wp-plugins/allprowebtools-shopping-cart-ecommerce-tools/readme.txt

 1. Unzip `allprowebtools.zip` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

+**Demo Mode**
+When you first install the plugin, it will be configured for Demo Mode.
+Demo Mode comes pre-loaded with a number of products, customers, coupons, etc. for you to play around with.

+When you are ready to get started with your own account, simply follow the configuration instructions below:

 **Configuration**

 1. Upon activation, all of the necessary pages will be created to run the cart.
-1. Choose **settings** from the **AllProWebTools** menu in wp-admin and click the link to create an AllProWebTools account.
+1. Choose **settings** from the **AllProWebTools** menu in wp-admin and click the link that says **sign up for one here** to create an AllProWebTools account.
 1. Enter the API keys you recieve via email after creating your account and click **Update Settings**.
-1. Click the **AllProWebTools** link in the menu of wp-admin and click the link at the top of the page to access your AllProWebTools console and begin configuring your products.
+1. Click the **AllProWebTools** link in the menu of wp-admin and click the button that says "login now" to access your AllProWebTools console and begin configuring your products.

 [AllProWebTools Tutorial videos](http://www.youtube.com/allprowebtools1) are available to assist you.